anrayliu/pyvidplayer2/documentation.md

 # Video(path, chunk_size=300, max_threads=1, max_chunks=1, subs=None, post_process=PostProcessing.none, interp=cv2.INTER_LINEAR)

 Main object used to play videos.
-It uses FFMPEG to extract chunks of audio from videos and then feeds it into the Pygame music stream.
+It uses FFMPEG to extract chunks of audio from videos and then feeds it into a Pyaudio stream.
 Finally, it uses OpenCV to display the appropriate video frames.
+Videos can be played simultaneously.
+This object uses Pygame for graphics.
+See bottom for other supported libraries.

 ## Arguments
 ```path``` - Path to video file.
 I tested a few popular video types, such as mkv, mp4, mov, avi, and 3gp, but theoretically anything FFMPEG can extract data from should work.